yinqiwen/snova-asio/README.md

 # snova-asio
-A lightweight private proxy tool write by c++20 with asio/mbedtls/abseil for low-end boxes.
+A lightweight private proxy tool write by c++20 for low-end boxes or embedded devices.

 ## Usage